 For a company to run successfully, it requires a combination of various systems.
 All models must work together towards specific goals.
-Business processes and functions are some of the primary elements on which every company must focus.
+Business processes and functions are among the primary elements that every company must focus on.

 Understanding the two areas makes it easy to work on enterprise resource planning.
 The problem, however, is that not every person gets the distinction between processes and functions.
-Although the two are almost similar in some ways, business owners, managers, supervisors, and other stakeholders should know the differences.
+Although the two are similar in some ways, business owners, managers, supervisors, and other stakeholders should be aware of the differences.

 The success of any business process or function depends on how effectively it’s implemented.
 For that, you have to know what works where.

-A business function consists of activities specific to a certain operation.
+A business function consists of activities specific to a particular operation.
 It is usually carried out by a department and occurs regularly to help a business accomplish its mission.
-Functions can be internal, meaning that they are part of the organisation, or external, which are supplied by a third party.
+Functions can be internal, meaning that they are part of the organisation, or external, which is supplied by a third party.

-Core functions are the activities directly responsible for the production of goods or services either for the market or a third party.
-So, tense functions are part of the main activities of a company.
+Core functions are the activities directly responsible for producing goods or services, either for the market or a third party.
+So, tense functions are part of a company’s main activities.

-Companies can have a single or several primary functions.
-Support functions are secondary or ancillary, hence, contributing to the success of core functions.
+Companies can have one or more primary functions.
+Support functions are secondary or ancillary, hence contributing to the success of core functions.
 The outcomes of these activities don’t have direct contact with the intended market.

 Regardless of the business type (private, non-profit, government), industry, or size, an enterprise has three standard functions – operations, finance, and marketing.